-These quinoa and artichoke stuffed mushrooms are packed with kale, mozzarella and Parmesan cheese.
+These quinoa and cheese stuffed mushrooms are gluten free and packed with kale, mozzarella and Parmesan cheese.
 They make a great snack, appetizer or a light meal and are also full of protein, fiber and vitamins.

 For as long as I can remember, I have loved mushrooms.
 I love their flavor and texture – both of which seems to make my kids cringe.
 But that’s okay.
 It means more mushrooms for me!